Abdication of Juan Carlos I: Personal matters

-Juan Carlos I, married to Sofía of Greece but separated from her for more than 40 years, was determined to divorce her and then marry his mistress at the time, Corinna Larsen—27 years his junior—but to keep the throne, as Edward VIII had tried to do in 1936 when he married US celebrity Wallis Simpson.
+Juan Carlos I, married to Sofía of Greece but separated from her for more than 40 years, was determined to divorce her and then marry his mistress at the time, Corinna Larsen—27 years his junior—but to keep the throne, as Edward VIII had tried to do in 1936 when he married American socialite Wallis Simpson.
 According to someone close to the king, the German-Danish businesswoman and Juan Carlos were preparing everything they needed to start a new life together.
 Included in that plan were the millionaire commission from the Arabs, the duplex in the Swiss Alps, and the luxury apartment in the exclusive London neighborhood of Belgravia.

 In 2012, the king made available to Corinna, in the form of an "absolute gift", the 65 million euros he had received four years earlier.
 The money had been transferred from the Mirabaud banking group to an account in Gonet bank in the name of shell company Solare, based in Nassau, Bahamas.
 Larsen was the sole beneficiary of that account.
 The date on the donation document had been handwritten, which made one suspect that it had been drafted without that piece of information, "in anticipation of [needing] to submit it to the judicial authorities with the most convenient [date] for her defense if an investigation were to be launched.
 The beneficiary's lawyers argued that it was "an unsolicited gift" from Juan Carlos as a donation to her and her son, with whom he "had become attached."

 Juan Carlos continued to search for a residence in which to live with Corinna, either in the ward of El Pardo (Madrid) or in Eaton Square (London).
 The Sultan of Oman, Qaboos bin Said Al Said, offered to serve as host.
 In 2014, just two weeks after the king's abdication, the sultan would gift Juan Carlos a penthouse in London valued at 62.7 million euros.
 Meanwhile, Mohammed VI of Morocco offered him a large estate near Marrakesh where he could build a palace.
 But CNI director Félix Sanz Roldán flatly refused: "The king of Spain cannot, under any circumstance, not even after having abdicated, spend long periods of time in non-Western countries with a woman who is not his wife."
 Thus, the King's longing started to fade due to the influence exerted by two of the people who had the most direct and open access to him: former President Felipe González and Sanz Roldán himself.
 It was within that environment of trust and openness with the monarch when a veteran advisor was heard telling the king: "Juan, tú eliges: o Corinna o Corona" (Juan, you choose: either Corinna or the Crown).